My relationship to reality has been so utterly skewed for so long that I don’t even notice it any more. It’s just my

 The Taming of the Skew

 Beloved Customer has of course noticed that it is easier to keep a blade stable when sharpening its bevel if you skew it on the stone.
 There is nothing wrong with skewing the blade so long as you understand the natural consequences of doing so and compensate for them appropriately.
-Let’s examine some of those consequences.
+In this article we will examine some of those consequences.

 Second, it is human tendency to place uneven pressure on a skewed blade, with the natural result that the blade wears unevenly.
 Think about it.

 In addition, the leading corner is exposed to more fresher, larger grit particles (which cut more aggressively) than the trailing corner.
 As a result, the blade’s leading corner tends to be abraded more, causing the blade’s edge to gradually become skewed or rounded in shape over many sharpening sessions.
 This is definitely bad, and is often mistaken for the work of those devilish iron pixies, especially in the case of kiwaganna and other skewed-blade planes, causing self-doubt and mental anguish (aka “going bananas”).
-But if you are aware this can happen, and pay attention, you can easily compensate for it without months of expensive psychoanalysis or medicinal lithium.
+But if you are aware this can happen, and pay attention, you can easily compensate for thereby avoiding months of expensive psychoanalysis by Dr. Alonzo and the need to consume massive pallets of his pretty purple pills.

 Third, and I have no way to confirm this, I am told by the guys with microscopes that diagonal scratches at the extreme cutting edge leave it a tad weaker, causing it to dull just a bit quicker.

-So in summary, habitually skewing a blade while sharpening is not ideal and should be avoided, but is not catastrophic.
-It will make one’s sharpening efforts a little less efficient and may cause blades and stones to become distorted.
-But these negatives can be dealt with, at some cost.
+So in summary, habitually skewing a blade while sharpening it is not ideal and should be avoided, but is not catastrophic.
+It will make one’s sharpening efforts a little less efficient and may cause blades and stones to become distorted, but these negatives can be dealt with, at some cost.

 Please read the quotation at the top of this article and consider whether or not your sharpening reality has become skewed without your realizing it.
-Your humble servant confesses that his was for a long time.
+Your humble servant confesses, and Dr. Alonzo can confirm, that his was indeed skewed for a long time.